 The top and bottom backplanes are identical, and each backplane has its own J3 and J4 jumpers.
 The jumpers do not need to be set the same way for each backplane.
-However, keep in mind that the backplanes are set to SCSI ID 6 and the CD-ROM drive is set to SCSI ID 5.
-Do not set the jumpers on the top backplane to a position that provides SCSI ID 5 for a hot-swap bay.
-If you do, a conflict will occur at startup, and the server will recognize only one of the devices assigned SCSI ID 5.
+However, keep in mind that the backplanes are set to SCSI ID 6.
 The top backplane supports Bays 1 through 6, and the bottom backplane supports Bays 7 through 12.
 The following illustration and table show the location of the J3 and J4 jumpers and the alternative settings.